microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

    - Hint:
       - First, clone **['FHIR Server Samples' git repo](https://github.com/microsoft/fhir-server-samples)** to your local project repo, i.e. c:/projects.
       - **[Deploy FHIR Server Samples](https://github.com/microsoft/fhir-server-samples#deployment)** environment.
-         - Before running this **[PowerShell deployment script](https://github.com/microsoft/fhir-server-samples/blob/master/deploy/scripts/Create-FhirServerSamplesEnvironment.ps1)**, you MUST login to your Azure subscription and connect to Azure AD with your secondary tenant that provides you with directory admin role access required for this setup.
+         - Before running this **[PowerShell deployment script](https://github.com/microsoft/fhir-server-samples/blob/master/deploy/scripts/Create-FhirServerSamplesEnvironment.ps1)**, you MUST login to your Azure subscription and connect to Azure AD with your secondary tenant (can be primary tenant if you already have directory admin privillege) that provides you with directory admin role access required for this setup.

          NOTE: The connection to Azure AD can be made using a different tenant domain than the one tied to your Azure subscription.
-If you don't have privileges to create app registrations, users, etc. in your Azure AD tenant, you can create a new one, which will just be used for demo identities, etc.
+If you don't have privileges to create app registrations, users, etc. in your Azure AD tenant, you can create a new secondary tenant, which will just be used for demo identities, etc.

       - To Validate your deployment,
          - Check Azure resources created in {ENVIRONMENTNAME} and {ENVIRONMENTNAME}-sof Resource Groups
          - Check App Registration in secondary AAD tenat that **[all three different client application types are registered for Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir-app-registration)**